junxit/us-congress-bills-114/metadata.md

 - 2015-07-15 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H5212)
 - 2015-07-15 — The previous question was ordered pursuant to the rule. (consideration: CR H5210)
 - 2015-07-15 — The rule provide for consideration of the bills H.R.
 2898 and H.R.
 3038.
 The rule provides for 1 hour of general debate on both bills.
 The resolution makes in order further amendments printed in the report on H.R.
 2898.
 For H.R.
 3038, the resolution provides for consideration under a closed rule.
 The resolution provides for one motion to recommit with or without instructions on both bills.
+- 2015-07-16 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2015-07-21 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 157.